hjama15/Inventory-Management-System/README.md

 # Inventory Management System

-####  This is an inventory management system written in Java and JavaFX
+####  Inventory management system written in Java and JavaFX

-This an Inventory management project that is written in an Object Oriented approach and applies the MVC design pattern for organizing the code.
+This is an Inventory management project that is written in an Object Oriented approach and applies the MVC design pattern for organizing the code.

 #### List of functionalities include but not limited to
 * Add of Parts and Products
 * Modification of Parts and Products
 * Deletion of Parts and Products
 * Association of Parts to Products